A short ferry ride from the mainland, Miyajima is one of the most visited areas in Hiroshima Prefecture

 - Daishoin Temple in autumn, wreathed in red and gold leaves

 - Senjokaku, the largest structure on the island

 - Walking out to the large torii gate at low tide

 To get to the island you need to take a ferry from Miyajimaguchi Port on the mainland.

-The ferry ride only takes around 10 minutes, depending on the weather.
+The ferry ride takes around 10 minutes, depending on the weather.
 The port itself is a short walk from Miyajimaguchi Station.
-You can reach Miyajimaguchi Station from Yokogawa Station in Hiroshima City in around 20 minutes on the Sanyo Line.
+You can reach Miyajimaguchi Station from Hiroshima Station in around 30 minutes on the Sanyo Line.

 A small gem with plenty to see

 Miyajima only has a population of around 2,000 people, plus some free-roaming deer.
 Itsukushima-jinja and the floating gate are listed by UNESCO as World Heritage sites.
 There are several other shrines and temples on the island.
 A ropeway takes you up Mt.
 Misen for stunning views over the island and the bay.